Joining the Community College Connection Program

 STEP 3 - GET ACCEPTED

-Once we receive your Accuplacer scores, and if you received a 51 or higher in Reading, we will mail you an Acceptance Packet.
+Once we receive your Accuplacer scores we will mail you an Acceptance Packet.
 This packet contains your acceptance letter, your ID numbers for SCSU and SCTCC, information about financial aid, a Campus Card application kit, and a brochure to apply for housing at SCSU.
 Please read all the information carefully and follow the steps indicated in the letter.

-Depending on when you are admitted you will also receive with your packet a letter with instructions on how to complete the SCTCC online orientation and register to attend an Advising & Registration session at SCSU.
-If you were admitted to the Connection program before March of the year of your admission, then you will likely receive the orientation and advising instructions in a separate mailing.
+Depending on when you are admitted you will also receive with your packet a letter with instructions on how to register to attend an Advising & Registration session at SCSU.
+If you were admitted to the Connection program before March of the year of your admission, then you will likely receive the Advising and Registrationinstructions in a separate mailing.

 Your Advising and Registration Day is a mandatory one-day program that is required for all new first year students as part of our commitment to your academic success.
 You will work closely with our staff of faculty and student advisors to identify the resources you need to be successful and you will also register for your first semester of classes.